-- Fiery[®] Edge[TM] user interface is now more user-friendly, responsive, and navigable with visually responsive tools, logical feature grouping, fewer tabs, less scrolling, and a comprehensive mouse-over feature guidance. - Support for the new verification presets for G7 Targeted, G7 Targeted SCCA, G7 Colorspace Proof, G7 Colorspace Proof SCCA, G7 Colorspace Press, and G7 Colorspace Press SCCA in Fiery Verify. - Support of Canon inline spectrophotometer for Fiery Color Profiler Suite licensing. - More efficient chart reading with long edge orientation with fewer rows to measure and designed to use the maximum ruler length or media width, resulting in better media use and faster profile creation. - Support of the new PrintWide2020.icc wide gamut reference profile that is available on both CMYK and CMYK+ printers. - Support of two optional patch sizes (Medium and Large) to improve measurement stability and accuracy for supported spectrophotometers. - Support of measuring G7 Verifier, P2P51, and P2P25Xa charts from IDEAlliance in their official layout for verification workflows when available for the supported measurement instruments from the Fiery Verify official wedge layout. - The Fiery[®] Edge[TM] profiling engine is now capable of creating ICC version 4 profiles as an alternative to version 2 profiles. - Various issues from Fiery Color Profiler Suite v5.4 are fixed.
+- Fiery® EdgeTM user interface is now more user-friendly, responsive, and navigable with visually responsive tools, logical feature grouping, fewer tabs, less scrolling, and a comprehensive mouse-over feature guidance. - Support for the new verification presets for G7 Targeted, G7 Targeted SCCA, G7 Colorspace Proof, G7 Colorspace Proof SCCA, G7 Colorspace Press, and G7 Colorspace Press SCCA in Fiery Verify. - Support of Canon inline spectrophotometer for Fiery Color Profiler Suite licensing. - More efficient chart reading with long edge orientation with fewer rows to measure and designed to use the maximum ruler length or media width, resulting in better media use and faster profile creation. - Support of the new PrintWide2020.icc wide gamut reference profile that is available on both CMYK and CMYK+ printers. - Support of two optional patch sizes (Medium and Large) to improve measurement stability and accuracy for supported spectrophotometers. - EFI expects Fiery Color Profiler Suite v5.4 to be compatible with macOS 12 Monterey based on Rosetta2 and the tested macOS 12 beta versions.
+To learn about the latest news, go here. - EFI expects Fiery Color Profiler Suite v5.4 to be compatible with Windows 11 based on our testing.
+To learn about the latest news, go here. - EFI expects Fiery Color Profiler Suite v5.4 to be compatible with Windows Server 2022 based on our testing.
+To learn about the latest news, go here. - Support of measuring G7 Verifier, P2P51, and P2P25Xa charts from IDEAlliance in their official layout for verification workflows when available for the supported measurement instruments from the Fiery Verify official wedge layout. - The Fiery® EdgeTM profiling engine is now capable of creating ICC version 4 profiles as an alternative to version 2 profiles. - Various issues from Fiery Color Profiler Suite v5.3.4 are fixed.